shreyan-mittal/whatsapp-order-automation/README.md

 1. The order is received via a Gupshup webhook
 2. GPT-4o-mini extracts brand, size, quantity and area
 3. The order is validated against allowed brands and sizes
+4. If invalid → customer gets an instant WhatsApp reply explaining the error
-4. A delivery boy is looked up from a routing sheet based on area
+5. If valid → delivery boy is looked up from a routing sheet based on area and priority
-5. A WhatsApp confirmation is sent back to the customer
+6. A WhatsApp confirmation is sent back to the customer
-6. An email notification is sent to the business owner
+7. An email notification is sent to the business owner
-7. The order is logged to Google Sheets with full metadata
+8. The order is logged to Google Sheets with full metadata

 ---